 It can make sense to pay an annual fee if you funnel enough spending through your credit card (and pay off the balance in full every month, of course) so that the fee is cancelled out through cash back or rewards points, but a no-fee credit card is a better choice for people who don’t use their credit card for everyday spending.

-While no-fee cards typically offer fewer perks and benefits than cards with fees, these extras won’t be worth it for someone who’s main focus is saving on fees rather than racking up rewards.
+While no-fee cards typically offer fewer perks and benefits than cards with fees, these extras won’t be worth it for someone whose main focus is saving on fees rather than racking up rewards.
 With this type of card, you won’t pay for what you don’t use.

 You need a second credit card